-Every class will have three class parties: fall, winter, and Valentine's Day.
+Students in grades PreK-4 may have three classroom parties: fall, winter, and Valentine's Day.
 The amount of assistance needed for the parties is up to the classroom teacher.
-PTO room parents may be asked to help organize the party.
-Treats for class parties must follow the following guidelines:
+If a parent wishes to send treats to school for his/her child's birthday celebration, that parent must notify the child's teacher at least one week in advance.